ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 : network equipment

-Claims used:
+Claims used as evidence:

 : TBD

 Description:

 : An entire network of systems needs to be validated (such as all the desktops in an enterprise's building).
-The infrastructure is in control of a single operator and is already trusted.
+The infrastructure is in the control of a single operator and is already trusted.
 The network can be partitioned so that machines that do not pass attestation can be quarantined.
 A 1:1 relationship between the device and the relying party can be used to maintain freshness of